Contractors do need a website in order to establish brand credibility and acquire new customers online.

 As a contractor, it goes without saying that all of your business is done by using your hands.
 Any kind of business that requires construction of any kind shares this commonality.
-So, you might be asking yourself: why do I need a website anyway?
+So, you might ask yourself why I need a website anyway?

-There are many businesses out there that still operate without a website because they feel as though they do not need one despite the continuing trend of businesses moving towards more of a digital footprint.
+Many businesses out there still operate without a website because they feel as though they do not need one despite the continuing trend of businesses moving towards more of a digital footprint.

 So, why exactly does your contractor business need to have a website?
 There are more than a few reasons, but here are some of the most prominent.

-What you may not have realized is that now more than ever, potential clients and customers use your company’s website as their first impression about your business.
+You may not have realized that now more than ever, potential clients and customers use your company’s website as their first impression of your business.
 Because of the ease of finding out about a business online, this is how customers are vetting businesses.

-And even more often, customers are going straight to the website of a prospective company.
-They want to see what that business has to offer and why that company should be the one that they choose.
+And even more often, customers go straight to a prospective company’s website.
+They want to see what that business offers and why that company should be the one they choose.
 For this reason, it is imperative that your company has a website regardless of the industry.

-Perhaps the top reason that contractors do not have a website is that they are relying on word of mouth only to get their business out there to prospective customers.
+Perhaps the top reason contractors do not have a website is that they rely on word of mouth only to get their business out there to prospective customers.
 They will “knock on doors” to get their company name out there and tell you how you should be using their service, but sustainability is a huge problem with this method.

-This is not only about your website, it is about other aspects of your online footprint, but we will get into that later.
+This is not only about your website but other aspects of your online footprint, but we will get into that later.
 Your website is arguably the best way that you have to interact with customers, both current and potential.

 This is great for a few reasons.
 The first is that you can have them leave testimonials or reviews.
-These are the lifeblood of SEO rankings these days and the better (and more) rankings that you have, the higher in the search rankings you will be.
-And the higher in the search rankings, the more eyeballs that will see your website.
-This is the best way to generate those leads that are essential for any business.
+These are the lifeblood of SEO rankings these days, and the better (and more) rankings you have, the higher your search rankings will be.
+And the higher the search rankings, the more eyeballs that will see your website.
+This is the best way to generate those essential leads for any business.

-Not only that, those reviews help you identify any concerns or issues that customers are having and how you can potentially correct those actions.
-This allows you to eliminate issues that your business might be having and shows your customers that you are dedicated to their satisfaction as well as improving your business.
+Also, those reviews help you identify any concerns or issues that customers are having and how you can potentially correct those actions.
+This allows you to eliminate issues that your business might be having and shows your customers that you are dedicated to their satisfaction and improving your business.
 This is huge in the eyes of customers.

-It is in this aspect that you should really be working to grow your social media presence.
+In this aspect, you should really be working to grow your social media presence.
 To some, social media seems like a stupid and useless platform for people to share opinions.
 But it is those opinions that businesses value.

-If utilized properly, social media can be a fantastic avenue to get feedback from customers as well as drive traffic to your website.
-That instant interaction with current and potential clients allows you to show that you are active and listening to your customers.
+If utilized properly, social media can be a fantastic avenue to get customer feedback and drive traffic to your website.
+That instant interaction with current and potential clients shows that you actively listen to your customers.

-Not only that, you can use things like coupons or deals advertised through your social media accounts to drive additional traffic to your website.
-When you do this, that means there are more eyeballs directly on your website and those views are the leads that you need to possibly convert to sales.
+You can also use coupons or deals advertised through your social media accounts to drive additional traffic to your website.
+Doing this means there are more eyeballs directly on your website, and those views are the leads you need to convert to sales.

 Let’s say that you have finally realized just how important a website is to any business out there and decide to take the plunge into the digital world.
 It cannot be emphasized enough that you should absolutely not do your own website.

-I know what you are thinking: it’s far cheaper to do your own website.
-And that isn’t wrong, but spending money on your website now will not only save you a ton of headaches in the long run but you will probably make that money back if your website is maintained properly.
+I know what you think: it’s far cheaper to do your own website.
+And that isn’t wrong, but spending money on your website now will not only save you a ton of headaches in the long run, but you will probably make that money back if your website is maintained properly.

 One of the biggest mistakes that businesses make is doing their own web work.
-You can’t afford to not have a website and you definitely can’t afford to incorrectly do it yourself.
-There are far too many business owners that hastily slap together a website and think that’s all they need.
+You can’t afford to have a website, and you definitely can’t afford to do it yourself incorrectly.
+Far too many business owners hastily slap together a website and think that’s all they need.
 But if it looks unprofessional, customers will ignore it and think your business lacks credibility.

-Hire a professional web service to do your website for you.
-They will not only make your website look as professional as it can and should look, but they will make sure that its functionality is where it needs to be so that any potential customers can find what they need with little issue.
+Hire a professional web design team to do your website for you.
+They will not only make your website look as professional as it can and should look, but they will ensure its functionality is where it needs to be so that potential customers can find what they need with little issue.

-Not only that, one of the biggest reasons that businesses fail is that the owner refuses to delegate and takes on everything themselves.
-Wanting to do everything is understandable – it’s cheaper and, for some, it is a point of pride – but it is also the quickest way to failure.
+Also, one of the biggest reasons businesses fail is that the owner refuses to delegate and takes on everything themselves.
+Wanting to do everything is understandable – it’s cheaper and, for some, it is a point of pride – but it is also the quickest way to fail.

-There are more than a few things that a good business website needs to have but the first and most important is your contact information.
-Even if you have the most beautiful and informative website online, if customers can’t find your contact info within a click or two, they are gone.
+There are more than a few things that a good business website needs to have, but the first and most important is your contact information.
+Even if you have the most beautiful and informative website online, customers are gone if they can’t find your contact info within a click or two.

-It is helpful to have your contact information at the footer of every single page or in the banner of every single page.
+It is helpful to have your contact information at the footer of every page or on the banner of every page.
 Ultimately, you want your customers to be able to find it on each page that they visit so they never have to wonder how to contact you.

 You also need informative content.
-This can come in a few different forms, whether it be through a description of your services and products or in the form of a blog where you walk readers through how-to guides.
-Your website needs to be informative as well because this is how search engines properly select relevant websites.
+This can come in a few different forms, whether through a description of your services and products or a blog where you walk readers through how-to guides.
+Your website must also be informative because this is how search engines properly select relevant websites.
 It is essential for a variety of reasons.

-Making certain that you have selected easy to read fonts and colors is the first step.
-The next is the make sure that your content is broken up effectively.
+The first step is to ensure that you have selected easy-to-read fonts and colors.
+The next is to make sure that your content is broken up effectively.
 Avoid huge blocks of text.
 Implement headings wherever they make sense to help break up the text.
-Add pictures to do the same as well as help optimize your site through alternate image descriptions.
+Add pictures to do the same and help optimize your site through alternate image descriptions.

-If you thought that your contractor business didn’t need a website, you need to think again.
+If you thought your contractor business didn’t need a website, you must think again.